heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 ### Getting it working
 I initially was trying to use SolidJS to manage the lifecycles of the Babylon nodes but that was a bad idea for things that change frequently, like rocks and bullets.
 I ended up creating custom object pools and using nano store actions to manage the way nodes and materials are reused and disposed.

-After I had gone through a few rounds of polish I noticed that I was employing a familiar rect-redux style workflow.
+After I had gone through a few rounds of polish I noticed that I was employing a familiar react-redux style workflow.
 Moving vital functionality out of components and into actions helped everything make a lot more sense.

 - **Component Tree** -- SolidJS for composing components and context
 - **State Manager** -- Nano Stores for portable state and actions